-Facebook started out as one of the most successful social media platforms in the world with a goal to connect people and share information.
-It was meant to catch up with loved ones, share images of each other, build our relationship with distant acquaintances, and later even boost our businesses or portfolios.
+Facebook started out as one of the most successful social media platforms in the world with the goal to connect people and share information.
+It was meant to catch up with loved ones, share images of each other, build our relationships with distant acquaintances, and later even boost our businesses or portfolios.

 But somewhere along the line, this amazing social media channel has turned into a political platform, a tabloid for controversy, and dumbed-down, non-sensical content.

 Facebook likes are the cornerstone of building an audience of avid followers.
 Or that is at least what Facebook wants people to believe.

 I would like to explain why Facebook is no longer worth the money if you’re running a business or want to be an entrepreneur to grow your brand and company.

 Facebook Pages hardly grow without money

 Now before anyone might disagree, I like to compare Facebook or other social media networks with search engines like Google.

 Considering the fact that you can grow and share content about your brand, your content, or yourself for free is great.

 The purpose of every business is growth and data extraction.
 And this is where Facebook’s algorithm comes to play.
 The growth of a Facebook page can be done in only two ways.

 The algorithm of Facebook is built upon engagement.
 Get likes, comments, and shares to boost the visibility of your post.
 Sounds simple enough?